Kalykafattoo/Kalykafattoo/README.md

 - 👋 Hi, I’m Karoline Favretto Brown
 - 👀 I’m interested in technology, innovation, sustainability, my family and hobbies...
 - 🌱 I’m currently learning Information Technology at UVU!
-- 💞️ I’m looking to collaborate on software building and looking for a internship!
+- 💞️ I’m looking to collaborate on software building and looking for a ////Internship!
 Right now I am working in a Call Center
 - 📫 How to reach me: My e-mail karoline.f.brown@gmail.com or my phone: 8018149804
 - 😄 Pronouns:She, her, Mrs, etc.,
 - ⚡ Fun fact: ...